KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 KeyboardKit has a ``Callouts`` namespace that has callout-related types and views.
 For instance, an ``Callouts/InputCallout`` can present the currently pressed character while an ``Callouts/ActionCallout`` can present secondary actions while long pressing a key.

-This namespace doesn't contain protocols, open classes or types of higher importance.

 ## Callout context